matloff/fastStat/README.md

 Where the Bias-Variance Tradeoff really becomes an isssue is in prediction/machine learning contexts, to be covered later.

-# Lesson MULTI:  Multivariate Distributions and Correlation
+# Lesson MULTI:  Multivariate Distributions

 Say we have continuous random variables X and Y.  We of course can talk about their density functions f<sub>X</sub> and f<sub>Y</sub>, but it's